 Walking in the Cotswolds sometimes feels like stepping back in time.
-Rolling green hills, neatly-trimmed hedgerows, winding paths, leading to country pubs built from distinctive, yellow Cotswold stone and crowned by thatched roofs.
-Much of this landscape looks as if it's remained unchanged for 100 years, and with good reason.
+It's a world of rolling green hills, neatly-trimmed hedgerows and winding paths, which lead to country pubs built from distinctive, yellow, Cotswold stone, crowned by thatched roofs.
+Much of this landscape looks as if it's remained unchanged for way over a century.
+Largely because it has.

 The Cotswolds have been designated an Area of Outstanding Natural Beauty (AONB) since 1966, granting them a protected status that's only one down from a National Park.
-This means any modernisation is subject to strict rules and planning provisions, and helps preserve the traditional character of villages like Stow on the Wold, Chipping Campden, Burford, and Bourton on the Water.
+This means any modernisation is subject to strict rules and planning provisions, and helps preserve the traditional character of each Cotswold village, such as Stow on the Wold, Chipping Campden, Burford, and Bourton on the Water.

-The Cotswold walks linking these evocatively-named towns include some of the prettiest hiking routes anywhere in the UK, so it's no surprise that walking is consistently rated as one of the best things to do in the Cotswolds.
-To make the most of walking in the Cotswolds, you'll want a good pair of lightweight walking boots, and a decent waterproof jacket - just because the landscape conjures up images of the English pastoral idyll, doesn't mean the Cotswolds weather will always play ball!
+The Cotswolds walks linking these evocatively-named towns include some of the prettiest hiking routes anywhere in the UK, so it's no surprise that walking is consistently rated as one of the best things to do in the Cotswolds.

-Here are six of the best walks in the Cotswolds, from easy, meandering circular walks to serious long distance hikes, like the Cotswold Way.
+Here are six of the best Cotswolds walks, from easy, meandering circular walks to serious long distance hikes, like the Cotswold Way.